-A moderate magnitude (MW = 6.5) but powerful earthquake struck the Pacific coast of Costa Rica on Sunday night (02:28:22 UTC time) generating considerable damage to buildings and structures near to the mainshock epicenter (Figure 1).
-Unfortunately, 2 people are reported dead due to heart attacks during the strong ground shaking generated by this earthquake and 1 more person died due to cardio-respiratory arrest minutes after the tremor.
-High Mercalli intensities (XII-XIII) were also reported by locals close to the epicenter, where the estimated maximum acceleration was close to 18% g.
+A moderate magnitude (MW = 6.5) but powerful earthquake struck the Pacific coast of Costa Rica on Sunday night (02:28:22 UTC time) generating damage to buildings and houses near to the mainshock epicenter (Figure 1).
+Unfortunately, 2 people are reported dead due to heart attacks during the strong ground shaking generated by this earthquake.
+High Mercalli intensities (VII-VIII) were also reported by locals close to the epicenter, where the estimated maximum acceleration was close to 18% g.
 Near the capital of San José, Mercalli intensities were between IV and V and ground accelerations reached up to 6% g.
 Furthermore, a M=5.1 aftershock hit the coast 4 minutes after the mainshock, increasing the damage to the structures affected by the main event and alarming the population.
 Since then, hundreds of aftershocks have been recorded by the seismic network of the Volcanological and Seismological Observatory of Costa Rica at Universidad Nacional (OVSICORI-UNA).

 A very active seismic region